 - events: True Whether should push events on the Salt bus, similar to when executing equivalent through the salt command. - use_cached_pillar: True Use cached Pillars whenever possible.
 If unable to gather cached data, it falls back to compiling the Pillar. - use_cached_grains: True Use cached Grains whenever possible.
-If unable to gather cached data, it falls back to collecting Grains. - cache_pillar: False Cache the compiled Pillar data before returning.
+If unable to gather cached data, it falls back to collecting Grains. - cache_pillar: True Cache the compiled Pillar data before returning. - cache_grains: True Cache the collected Grains before returning. - use_existing_proxy: False Use the existing Proxy Minions when they are available (say on an already running Master). - no_connect: False Don't attempt to initiate the connection with the remote device.
+Default: False (it will initiate the connection). - test_ping: False When using the existing Proxy Minion with the use_existing_proxy option, can use this argument to verify also if the Minion is responsive. - target_cache: True Whether to use the cached target matching results.